Federal Update: "One Big Beautiful Bill" Act, Summary

 Federal Student Loans

-Both versions of OBBBA include new federal student loan lifetime borrowing limits, though amounts vary between chambers.
-The bill would modify repayment programs and remove some current deferment and low-cost repayment options, meaning some students may have higher federal loan payments.
+OBBBA imposes new federal student loan lifetime borrowing limits for graduate and professional degree programs.
+The law also modifies repayment programs and removes some current deferment and low-cost repayment options, meaning some students may have higher federal loan payments.

 Medicaid & SNAP